-- Submit final high school transcript, diploma or GED. - Submit immunization records for measles, mumps, and rubella if you were born after 1956.
+- Complete the online Application for Admission.
+A paper application is available to submit with your \$20 application fee by check, cash, or money order New, readmit, and transfer students must complete an official application to the college.
+To apply online you need an email address and a credit card (Visa, Mastercard of Discover) to pay the application fee of \$20.
+Admissions correspondence will be via the email you provide to the college.
+Future correspondence will be to your community college email address. - Submit final high school transcript, diploma or GED.
+Homeschooled students should submit a Homeschool Completion Form. - Submit immunization records for measles, mumps, and rubella if you were born after 1956.
 You will also need to submit immunization records for varicella (chicken pox) if you were born after 1979 (waived for students who are both non-degree and part-time).
+You must submit your immunization records before you will be allowed to register for the semester.
 For further information and forms, refer to www.qvcc.edu/admissions/immunization